libbyschuknight/tid_til/rails/how_to_rails/3_my_go_surf_project.md

 - [5.6 Saving data in the controller](http://guides.rubyonrails.org/getting_started.html#saving-data-in-the-controller)
 - [Strong parameters: Dealing with mass assignment in the controller instead of the model](http://weblog.rubyonrails.org/2012/3/21/strong-parameters/)

-Click save again and you should see:
+Click save again or refresh the page and you should see:
 ![missing_show_action](images/missing_show_action.png)